 First though, I have a confession to make.
 In a previous post, I referred to the geological feature known as a Sound as being the New Zealand equivalent of a Fiord.

-I have come to learn that this is seriously incorrect โ they are distinct features and confusing one with the other is a bit like confusing a puddle with a lake.
+I have come to learn that this is seriously incorrect.
+They are distinct features and confusing one with the other is a bit like confusing a puddle with a lake.

 For clarity therefore, here is the definition.